-- The goal of animal rights extremists is to inflict economic damage on individuals or groups that believe all animals—human and non-human—have equal rights of life and liberty.
-Animal rights extremists are willing to conduct criminal activity to advance this ideology.
+Animal rights extremists believe all animals—human and non-human—have equal rights of life and liberty and are willing to inflict economic damage on individuals or groups to advance this ideology.

-- The Animal Liberation Front (ALF) is one of the most active groups in the animal-rights movement.
+The Animal Liberation Front (ALF) is one of the most active groups in the animal rights movement.
 It was formed overseas in 1976 as a splinter group of the UK-based Band of Mercy.

 Animal rights extremist groups are largely decentralized.
 For example, ALF has no formal membership and relies on like-minded individuals who claim “direct actions” on the group’s behalf.